-Please address all questions concerning the prize to Robert Rotenberg at [email protected]
+- Please address all questions concerning the prize to Danny Hoffman.

-SUNTA invites nominations for the Senior Scholar/Lifetime Award in urban, national and transnational anthropology.
+SUNTA invites nominations for the 2018 Senior Scholar/Lifetime Award in Urban, National, Transnational/Global Anthropology.
 This award recognizes an outstanding academic with regard to his or her scholarly publications, teaching, mentoring, service to urban, national and transnational anthropology, and contributions to public debates.
-An award of $250 will be offered.
-Please send a nomination packet including a letter of nomination, the nominee’s CV, and two letters of support from the nominee’s students or other scholarly peers to committee chair Jayne Howell at [email protected].
+An award of $250 will be offered to the winner.
+Please send a nomination packet including a letter of nomination, the nominee’s CV, and two letters of support from the nominee’s students or scholarly peers to committee chair Jayne Howell.

-No nominations can be accepted after 1 July 2017.
-The awardee will be honored at the 2017 AAA meeting in Washington, DC, and give a brief presentation at the SUNTA business meeting.
+No nominations can be accepted after July 1, 2018.
+The awardee will be honored at the 2018 AAA meeting in San Jose, and asked to give a brief presentation at the SUNTA business meeting.

 2018 SUNTA Graduate Student Paper Prize Announcement: Submissions Due September 10, 2018

 The Society for Urban, National and Transnational/Global Anthropology (SUNTA) is pleased to announce its graduate paper prize competition.
 We are seeking student papers that address SUNTA’s interests, including urban life, space and place, poverty and homelessness, transnational social processes, impacts of globalization, and refugees and immigration.
 The prize includes a cash award of $250.
 The winner will be announced at the 2018 AAA meetings in San Jose.